 It is closing time at the Walnut Lake supermarket.
 Just before the doors shut, checkout operator Jennifer Ross’s ex-boyfriend Craig bursts in, having just beem released from jail and demanding to talk to her.
 The others drag him away and throw him out but Craig manages to sneak back in.
 After the supermarket closes, the staff begin an all-night clean-up operation.
 The managers inform them that the supermarket is going to be sold and they will all lose their jobs at the end of the month.
 They then discover that someone is locked in there with them and is killing the staff off one by one.

 Intruder was a minor B-budget film.
 It has gained a reasonable reputation because of its proliferation in a variety of cut and uncut versions.
 It was the directorial debut of Scott Spiegel, an associate of Sam Raimi who grew up with the Raimi brothers and Bruce Campbell, all of whom makes cameo appearances in the film.
-Spiegel went on to direct a handful of other films – From Dusk Till Dawn 2: Texas Blood Money (1999), My Name is Modesty: A Modesty Blaise Adventure (2004), based on the popular comic-book heroine, Hostel Part III (2011) and Spring Break ’83 (2013).
+Spiegel went on to direct a handful of other films – From Dusk Till Dawn 2: Texas Blood Money (1999), My Name is Modesty: A Modesty Blaise Adventure (2004), based on the popular comic-book heroine, and Hostel Part III (2011).
 Spiegel has written several other films – Sam Raimi’s The Evil Dead II (1987), Thou Shalt Not Kill … /Stryker’s War (1987), another Sam Raimi associated film about a murderous religious cult, Hit List (1989), The Rookie (1990) and The Nutt House (1992), as well as produced Hostel (2005), 2001 Maniacs (2005) and Hostel Part II (2007).
 Spiegel has also made cameo appearances in most of Sam Raimi’s films.